Kr3jzolPL/42-stepper-motor-mod-for-boxturtle/README.md

 This mod has been tested and it is used in my second turtle for second printer, since loading too fast will stall the motor i reduced the long move speed from 150 to 50mm, it makes loading and unloading slower but i prefer reliability over speed

+Be sure to update your rotation distance and gear ration because if you use the standard one from afc software you will grind the filament.

-I used the creality Z motors 42-34
+I used the Creality Z motors 42-34

 ![IMG_20241220_195207](https://github.com/user-attachments/assets/358af745-fa1e-440f-9449-5ff83dbd3cfa)